 Though the lack of experienced truck drivers has been a concern for years, the thriving economy is amplifying the problem as transportation companies struggle to meet increasing consumer demands.
-The Washington Post reports that America will have a shortage of nearly 60,000 truck drivers at the start of 2019, creating shipping delays that will be felt by businesses and individuals alike.
+According to the American Trucking Association, the U.S. had a shortage of 60,000 truck drivers in 2019 and will need to hire an additional 1.1 million drivers over the next 10 years.
 To combat this shortage, commercial fleets are desperately trying to attract and retain certified truck drivers.
-Here are a few new industry trends we’re witnessing as truck driver shortages reach critical levels:
+Here are a few new industry trends we’re witnessing as the truck driver shortage reach critical levels:

-A surefire way to combat employee turnover is to provide annual raises, and the trucking industry is no exception to this rule.
+A surefire way to combat the truck driver shortage is to provide annual raises, and the trucking industry is no exception to this rule.
 As the pool of available drivers shrinks, companies have begun competing to attract top talent by raising wages and promising consistent cost of living adjustments.
 Companies may also consider increasing healthcare coverage, offering more paid time off, or top-of-the-line retirement and pension packages to make themselves more attractive to job seekers.

 Though bonuses are common in the trucking industry, they are often dependent on meeting certain expectations.
 Previously, it was common to require drivers to complete a certain number of trips or earn additional certifications to qualify for these bonuses.
 However, with the competition for drivers so fierce, companies are loosening these restrictions to ensure drivers receive their bonuses every year, keeping them happy and eager to continue work.

-As the shortage of truck drivers reaches critical levels, companies are doubling their efforts to retain existing employees and bring in new ones.
+As the truck driver shortage reaches critical levels, companies are doubling their efforts to retain existing employees and bring in new ones.
 With the rise in online shopping and the continuing economic boom, freight and transportation companies will be forced to pull out all the stops to combat the shortage of truck drivers.